maxnoll/maxnoll.github.io/english.md

 2017-19 Legal Clerkship <i>(Rechtsreferendariat)</i> including training at the German Federal Constitutional Court
 2011-16 German First State Exam in Law, Goettingen and Galway

-(From October 2021) PhD fellow at the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/leitbild/)
+(From October 2021) PhD Fellow at the [German Academic Scholarship Foundation](https://www.studienstiftung.de/en/leitbild/)

 ## Research Interests
 Jurisdiction of States, especially on the internet